ahirnish/Tradecore_Assignment/README.md

 ## Features
 - Sign up and login a user with basic info like `email`, `username` and `password`.
-- Email verification for deliverability from [Hunter](https://hunter.io/)
+- Email verification for deliverability from [Hunter](https://hunter.io/).
+- Password length validation.
-- Extra user information from [Clearbit/Enrichment](https://clearbit.com/enrichment)
+- Extra user information from [Clearbit/Enrichment](https://clearbit.com/enrichment).
 - Authenticate user and acquire token using [JWT](https://jwt.io/).
 - Make API calls, with header `Authorization Bearer token`.
 - Write post and like/unlike the post.